-COMLEX Level 2 Board Review is scheduled during Didactic Week #3.
+COMLEX Level 2CE Board Review is scheduled during Didactic Week #4.
 Students will be notified of the details for the board review as soon as they become available.
+Students will be required complete a required COMSAE prior to the start of board review.
+Students that do not meet the minimum standards score outlined in the Academic Standards Handbook will be assigned a mentor by the Student Success Committee.